 “What if we increase market share?”
 There’s no idea in that, so it must be a goal.

-What if we could screen all web content for factual errors and eliminate some of this confusion?
-Wouldn’t that be nice.
+What if we could screen all web content for factual errors and eliminate some of the conflicting information you find.
+Wouldn’t that be nice?